Coming Spring 2014

 Held at partner school H.H.Ellis Technical High School

-An open house for prospective students will take place Wednesday, June 26th from 6:00 to 8:00 pm for students, parents and those seeking to change careers at the H.H.
-Ellis Technical High School manufacturing lab.
+An open house this spring will be held at the manufacturing lab at H.H.
+Ellis Technical High School.
 The state-of-the-art facilities will be open for viewing.
 Instructors will be on hand to talk with prospective students and recent graduates will be there to discuss their experiences over the past year.

 The program consists of two semesters, totaling 34 credits that could be applied to an associate degree in the College of Technology at QVCC if a student is interested in continuing their education.
 Basic Manufacturing, September through December, and Advanced Manufacturing, January through May, prepare students to be an entry level machinist in operating lathes, milling machines and grinders.
 It also teaches safety and the proper etiquette used in a workplace environment.
 The students participate in paid internships starting in early March that would eventually lead to either part or full time positions at the conclusion of the program.